 Tracking trailers, assets, and equipment also lets you strengthen customer relationships.
 Because you can track performance against delivery schedules and communicate with clients along the way.

-Learn more ways fleet managers can use geofencing alerts.
+Learn more ways fleet managers can use geofencing alerts and how geofencing can help improve productivity.

 Stay connected with drivers